rajen-shres/cobalt/docs/utilities_overview.rst

     <script>
     {% include "utils/generic_user_search_footer.html" with search_id=1 %}

+If you want to allow the user to include themselves in the search you can add include_me=True

 4. Below the block footer, set up a function to handle a user selecting another member from the list::

     function cobaltMemberSearchOk() {